 This also means no lugging around heavy rollers in the airport and never having to worry about airlines losing your baggage ever again.

 By no means, we’re not telling you what kind of bag you should bring.
-It really all boils down to your preference.
+It all boils down to your preference.
 However, we’re going to highlight travel backpacks for the following reasons:

 You’d be free to walk around without having to pull something behind you constantly.
 You’ll also never have to worry about damaging your luggage wheels if you ever find yourself walking through a not so ideal terrain.